OriolFilter/Elphelt/docs/Mu/Sol/Contesting/Riot_Stamp.md

 https://youtu.be/km4aQJ_8sYQ

-!!! note "A bit risky"
+!!!
+Warning "A bit risky"

+    In comparison to other options like f.S or 2H, 6H carries more risk.

 ### 6H Trade